JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 the result.
 Next, `text()`, which uses a callback, reads the body from the response.
 Then you `await()` for it to complete as well.
 * Before returning the value of the function, you pass it to `Json.decodeFromString`, a function from `kotlinx.coroutines`.
 It converts the JSON text you received from the request into a Kotlin object with the appropriate fields.
-* A function call like `window.fetch` returns a `Promise` object.
+* The `window.fetch` function call returns a `Promise` object.
 You would have to define a callback handler that gets invoked once the `Promise` is resolved and a result is available.
 However, with coroutines, you can `await()` those promises.
 Whenever a function like `await()` is called, the method stops (suspends) its execution.
 It continues execution once the `Promise` can be resolved.